Percona-Lab/mongoDB-workload-generator/README.md

 --collection_definition /tmp/collections --custom_queries /tmp/queries
 ```

-NOTE: When using your own custom queries the `--optimized` parameter is ignored, since you control how your queries are written.
+**NOTE**: When using your own custom queries the `--optimized` parameter is ignored, since you control how your queries are written.
 You can either write optimized, ineffective queries or both.
-You can also create separate query definition files with optimized queries and ineffective queries, the use case is your choice..
+You can also create separate query definition files with optimized queries and ineffective queries, the use case is your choice.

+Random Workload (when you call the workload without passing `--custom_queries`): When you don't provide a custom query file, you can use the `--optimized` flag to tell the application whether to generate efficient queries (like updateOne, deleteOne, count_documents) or a mix of efficient and less efficient ones (like updateMany, deleteMany, find).

+Custom Workload (when you call the workload with `--custom_queries`): When you provide your own JSON query file, you have full control.
+The script executes the exact command specified in the "operation" field of each query object in your file.
+The `--optimized` flag is completely ignored.

 ## Usage